marcinjak9/apical.org-gatsby/content/pages/apical-quasi-2-0.md

           text: Sali a bordo
         features:
           - body: >-
+              All-in-one: create, sell, run and easily manage all the products you want
+            image: "\U0001F511"
+            title: Manage everything
+          - body: >-
               Apical provides you with the tools to increase sales from the audience you already own from 20% to 50%
             image: "\U0001F4C8"